AlexxNica/stacki-ubuntu/README.md

 Here is the Phase 3 list in no particular order:

-- do we do pressed+kickstart or stick with preseed?
-- parallel formatting
+- Parallel formatting of disk.
+- Partitioning out of the database.
-- using the tracker
+- Using the tracker
-- putting in https!
+- Putting in https!
-- more partitioning, drop in an expert partition
-- make nukedisks and controllers work
+- Controller configuration.
-- don’t overwrite data disks (lazyformat)
+- Don’t overwrite data disks (lazyformat)
 - convert database partition setting to ubuntu partition
-- move partitioning to kickstart.
-- what’s the kickstart preseed interplay
-- ordering of debian installer commands?
-- preseed to properly do the number of cpus
+- Preseed to properly do the number of cpus
-- Oh and some other stuff.
-- We could integrate this will salt, shouldn't be hard.
-- Fix ssh funniness on reinstall.
+- Discovery mode.
+- XML file fixes to obviate preseed issues.